deNBI/cloud-user-docs/wiki/portal/user_information.md

 For your OpenStack projects, you have to check yourself at the corresponding compute-center whether machines of yours are still running.
 You must then confirm your leaving.

-**Please have in mind:** Deleting your de.NBI account does not delete your Elixir-account.
+**Please have in mind:** Deleting your de.NBI account does not delete your LifeScience-account.

 You must carry out this deletion yourself under the following link: https://signup.aai.lifescience-ri.eu/fed/registrar/?vo=anonymize